The Beginner’s Guide to the NEAR Blockchain

 My assumption is that you’re familiar with the high level of what a blockchain is so I’m not going to be using any of those block-and-line diagrams here.
 I’ll make no assumption about your level of technicality — you could be a highly technical engineer but you could be a less technical designer or marketer or community manager as well.

-So what is NEAR Protocol (aka “the NEAR Platform”)?
-NEAR is a sharded, developer-friendly, proof-of-stake blockchain.
-Put another way, it is like a public community-run cloud platform.
+So what is NEAR (aka “the NEAR Platform”)?
+NEAR is a decentralized development platform built on top of the NEAR Protocol, which is a public, sharded, developer-friendly, proof-of-stake blockchain.
+Put another way, NEAR is like a public community-run cloud platform.
 That means it is a highly scalable, low cost platform for developers to create decentralized apps on top of.
+While it’s built on top of the NEAR Protocol blockchain, the NEAR Platform also contains a wide range of tooling from explorers to CLI tools to wallet apps to interoperability components which help developers build much more easily and the ecosystem to scale more widely.

-Whereas most other “scalable” blockchains use approaches that centralize processing on high-end hardware to provide a temporary boost in throughput, NEAR’s approach allows the protocol’s capacity to scale nearly linearly up to millions of nodes and billions of transactions in a fully decentralized way.
+Whereas most other “scalable” blockchains use approaches that centralize processing on high-end hardware to provide a temporary boost in throughput, NEAR Protocol’s approach allows the platform’s capacity to scale nearly linearly up to billions of transactions in a fully decentralized way.

-The NEAR Collective is a global collection of organizations who are collaboratively building NEAR.
+NEAR is being built by the NEAR Collective, a global collection of people and organizations who are collaboratively building this massive open source project.
 Everyone in this Collective is fanatically focused on enabling usability improvements for both developers and their end-users so the next wave of apps can cross the chasm to a more general audience that has thus far been unable to consistently work with blockchain-based apps built on today’s platforms.

 This Collective contains a number of extraordinary teams and includes championship-level competitive programmers who have built some of the only at-scale sharded database systems in the world.
 In a space dominated by academic research projects and failures to launch, NEAR has a team well accustomed to shipping.
 It is also backed by financial and community contributions by the best names in the crypto industry.